frederic-perez/AmE-dictionary/data/idioms.md

 __fish eye__ _Nobody on the bus would give you the fish eye if you were a grown man and happened to be reading it._
 __fit like a glove__ To fit perfectly.
 __fit the bill__ :three::hammer: (fill the bill) _His appearance fitted the bill._
-__five o’clock shadow__ A short beard on a man’s face that has grown since the morning shave.
+__five o’clock shadow__ :two: A short beard on a man’s face that has grown since the morning shave.
 __fizzle out__
 __fizzle__ __2__ To fail or weaken, often slowly over time. _No, I don’t have a back-up plan—I didn’t expect this idea to fizzle out so fast._
 __flake out__